geert56/LL1/README.md

 in 1993 or thereabouts.
 Its roots go back even further e.g. a program to generate railroad diagrams for grammars was developed in the late 1980s.

-The original program was written in Hewlett-Packard Pascal and uses separate compilation of several modules.
+The original program was written in Pascal and ran on Apollo Domain workstations and later Hewlett-Packard HP9000 minicomputers.
 The resurrection merely consisted of porting the dialect of Pascal to Free Pascal.
 This way it now compiles and runs on many modern architectures.

 ## Introduction

-An LL(1) checker is a formal language tool that checks whether a given grammar complies with the LL(1) conditions.
-This means that the grammar must not be left-recursive and that in all cases at most 1 token look-ahead suffices to decide which production rule applies.
+An LL(1) checker is a formal language tool that checks whether a given grammar complies with the LL(1) condition.
+This means that the grammar must not be left-recursive and that in all cases at most 1 token look-ahead suffices to decide which production rule applies for a particular non-terminal occurrence on the right-hand side of a rule.
+(The program actually checks for the so-called **strong** LL(1) condition, which stipulates that any input seen so far is irrelevant to the decision).

 The grammar is specified in a very flexible Domain Specific Language (DSL) dubbed SBNF which stands for Super Backus-Naur Form.
 John Backus and Peter